AngelHernandez255/teamartemisse489/README.md

 - [Phase 1 — Project Design & Model Development](PHASE1.md)
 - [Phase 2 — Containerization & Monitoring](PHASE2.md)
 - [Phase 3 — CI/CD & Deployment](PHASE3.md)
+- We have used a dataset from kaggle link: https://www.kaggle.com/datasets/bwandowando/rotten-tomatoes-9800-movie-critic-and-user-reviews.
+For this project, we are using only 1 million user reviews to recommend movies to users.

 ## License